JimberSoftware/docs/company/users/users.md

   ![edit_user.png](./screenshots/edit_user.png ':size=500x350')

-> [!WARNING]
-> The username cannot be changed.
-All other options are the same as when creating a user.
+All options are the same as when creating a user.

 ### Delete User